farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/install.md

 curl -s https://download.thehubble.xyz/hubble-bootstrap.sh | bash
 ```

 This will install and configure all dependencies automatically, and install the `hubble.sh` script into `~/hubble` for future use.
+Monitoring is set up automatically, and you can view the grafana dashboard by navigating to `http://localhost:3000` in your browser.

 #### Upgrading Hubble
 To upgrade your hubble via the script, run